rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 * [Yubico Authenticator] (sources : [Desktop and Android] | [iOS]):
   * The Desktop app is pretty capable of handling most of the tasks.
   * You can download the Mobile App directly on Google Play or Apple App Store.
-* Yubico Manager CLI (sources: [yubikey-manager]): for advanced use cases
+* Yubico Manager CLI (sources: [yubikey-manager]): for advanced use cases.

-As a good first step, the Rust infrastructure team recommends using the Yubico Authenticator Desktop app to change the default values for :
+As a good first step, the Rust infrastructure team recommends using the Yubico Authenticator Desktop app to change the default values for:

 * The [Passkeys PIN default value reference]
 * The [PIV app PIN and PUK default values reference]